 Regarding safety, our study found no major complications such as endophthalmitis or insert dislocation to the anterior chamber.
 However, 15.15% of patients showed elevated IOP at the 1-month follow-up.
 These results are consistent with previous studies reporting elevated IOP as a potential side effect of DEX-I injections.
 Therefore, patients who receive DEX-I injections should be closely monitored for IOP changes.
 Despite a rigorous application of inclusion and exclusion criteria, accurate characterization and classification of included eyes as well as OCT biomarkers, the stratification between naïve and non-naïve eyes, the shortcomings of our study should be disclosed.
-In fact, the retrospective design and the small sample size limit the generalizability of our findings.
+In fact, the retrospective design, the small sample size as well as a suboptimal test power limit the generalizability of our findings.
 Further, the distribution of our sample population was not homogeneous.
 Indeed, as shown by the ESASO classification [21], most of our patients fell in the advanced DME group.

 Conclusions